slint-ui/slint/docs/layouting.md

 # Element positioning and layouting

-Most elements have `x`, `y`, `width` and `height` property which specify their geometry.
+Most elements have `x`, `y`, `width` and `height` properties which specify their geometry.
-There are two ways to position element on the screen: either by setting these properties explicitly, or by using a layout.
+There are two ways to position an element on the screen: either by setting these properties explicitly, or by using a layout.

-## Manual positioning
+## Explicit positioning

 ```60
-// Example of manual positioning
+// Explicit positioning
 Example := Window {
     width: 200px;
     height: 200px;